Home

 print(func)

-To have a better granularity on the location of the imported function in libraries or to access to other fields of the PE imports:
+To have a better granularity on the location of the imported functions in libraries or to access to other fields of the PE imports, we can process the imports as follows:

 for imported_library in binary.imports: